PostHog/posthog.com/contents/blog/data-management-feature.md

 2. Data decays quickly, and most of the time fails to stay up-to-date with instrumentation.
 3. Event-level context in insights and dashboards is difficult to share with external people and new team members.

-Fret no more because we've been working hard to deliver a solution to your data management woes!
+Well, fret no more because we've been working hard to deliver a solution to your data management woes!

 Today we're releasing our Data Management feature, which introduces new ways to help you organize events and properties being sent to PostHog.